Minnesota Court Records

 - Registered address

-- The name of the person involved in the record, unless said person is a juvenile
+- The name of the record holder, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The city, county, or state that the person resides in or was accused at.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites operate independently of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

 What are the Sex Offender Restrictions in Minnesota?